tanny411/Text-Label-Explorer/Readme.md

 ### View project

-You can view the UI at by opening `index.html` in your browser.
+You can view the UI by opening `index.html` in your browser.

 ## License